suborbital/docs/website/docs/subo/usage.md

   subo build [dir] [flags]

 Flags:
-      --docker      pass --docker to automatically build a Docker image based on your project's Dockerfile.
-It will be tagged with the 'identifier' and 'appVersion' from your Directive
+      --builder-tag string   use the provided tag for builder images --docker               build your project's Dockerfile.
+It will be tagged {identifier}:{appVersion}
   -h, --help                 help for build
-      --native      if passed, build runnables using native toolchain rather than Docker --no-bundle   if passed, a .wasm.zip bundle will not be generated
+      --langs strings        build only Runnables for the listed languages (comma-separated) --make string          execute the provided make target before building the project Bundle --mountpath string     if passed, the Docker builders will mount their volumes at the provided path --native               use native (locally installed) toolchain rather than Docker --no-bundle            if passed, a .wasm.zip Bundle will not be generated --relpath subo build   if passed, the Docker builders will run subo build using the provided path, relative to '--mountpath'
 ```

 ## Building without Docker